 Immerse Yourself in an Exhibition at GOMA and QAG

-While you’re off gallivanting around Southbank, take a five minute trek towards South Brisbane to visit two of Queensland’s dynamic visual arts institutes, the Gallery of Modern Art and the Queensland Art Gallery.
-For kids, there is the highly acclaimed Children’s Art Centre with interactive pieces and for those in need of a mind probing, GOMA offers feature films and exhibitions showcasing the talents of popular film makers and artists.
+While you’re off gallivanting around Southbank, take a five-minute trek towards South Brisbane to visit two of Queensland’s dynamic visual arts institutes, the Gallery of Modern Art and the Queensland Art Gallery.
+For kids, there is the highly acclaimed Children’s Art Centre with interactive pieces and for those in need of a mind-probing, GOMA offers feature films and exhibitions showcasing the talents of popular film-makers and artists.

-Tantilise Your Tastebuds at the Eat Street Markets
+Tantalise Your Tastebuds at the Eat Street Markets

 Swish Some Wine and Catch a Jazz Show

 Everybody loves to unleash their inner yuppie every now and again.
-For that, there’s nothing like a night spent sipping casual on a cocktail or a glass of wine while listening to the smooth sounds of a Jazz ensemble.
+For that, there’s nothing like a night spent sipping casually on a cocktail or a glass of wine while listening to the smooth sounds of a Jazz ensemble.
 The Bowery, The Brisbane Powerhouse and the Brisbane Jazz Club feature local and international artists ready to blow you away (pun totally intended).
 Don your snootiest face for a night of good wine and music: beret optional.